scuzzydude/asimov/asimov.md

 The scootage may not join the cruise as guests.
 That would be equivalent of transferring income to the scootage.
 This is strictly forbidden, nor can the scootage "buy" their way in.
 They *can* bid through a lottery to become ambassadors of the Scoot, thus gaining a berth on the ship, though they must work the cruise.
 The work consists of walking around and talking to guests about how awesome *Titanic* is.

-Such an incredible and constant production would surely cost an incredible amount of property money.
+Such an incredible and constant production would surely require and immense amount of property money.
 So how does the Scoot pay for the expenses?
 There will be one paid ticket per voyage, and that will be known as Rose's Dowry.
 There is one wedding per voyage.
 The dowry will be the cost for the entire voyage, including the costs of all the other guests on board, not just the wedding guests.
 This is a targeted play, directly aimed and marketed at the daughters or future-daughters-in-laws of billionaires.

 A week after announcement of the plan, a wily Chinese financier prebooks the next 37 years of Rose's Dowry for an equivalent of \$67 billion.
 He resells the inaugural wedding cruise for \$17 billion two weeks later.